 Shape: Discs, Plates, Column Targets, Step Targets, Custom-made

-Our Zirconium Oxide (ZrO2) Sputtering Target is clearly tagged and labeled externally to ensure efficient identification and quality control.
+Our zirconium oxide sputter target is clearly tagged and labeled externally to ensure efficient identification and quality control.
 Great care is taken to avoid any damage which might be caused during storage or transportation.

 High purity zirconium oxide sputtering target is available in various forms, purities, sizes, and prices.
 We specialize in producing high purity thin film materials with the highest possible density and smallest possible average grain sizes for use in semiconductor, chemical vapor deposition (CVD) and physical vapor deposition (PVD) display and optical applications.
 Please send us an inquiry for current pricing on sputtering targets and other deposition materials not listed.